learnasyougo/CleanCodingPrinciplesInCSharp/README.md

 - one who writes or constructs an electronic document or system (_yes, we make systems)
 - an originator or creator of a theory or plan (_we do fall under this category as well_)

 An author strive to tell a compelling, clear, story.
 We have to take this in mind when doing so.
 The tools and conventions of _clean code principles_ help us to achieve this.

+# <a name="cleancodingprinciples"></a>Clean Coding Principles
+## <a name="threeprinciples"></a>Three Core Clean Coding Principles
+1. Right tool for the job.
+Sometimes the hardest part is selecting the right technology for the job.
+1. High signal to noise ratio.
+Remove noise so the reader can easily extract the intent, intstead of dabbing through the noise.
+1. Self-documenting.
+Comments aren't the key, but expressive code is.

+### Picking the right tool for the job
+> Let's use _lunatic's favorite tool_ for _everything_.
+Not every technology is a good fit for the readibility, the security, the performance, etc...
+Creatively using the wrong tool isn't something to brag about

+*Example*: using regex to validate an e-mail address of standard _RFC822_.
+This is simple not readible, referring to http://ex-parrot.com/~pwd/Mail-RFC822-Address.html.

+### Watch for boundaries
+Each technology has a specific purpose, html is for content, css seperates style for the content markup, etc...
+Some things to look out for.
+- storing html in sql
+- html in a js string, or js in html
+- inline css styles
+- dynamic sql to generate your own sql
+- dynamic js made at c#

+*Example*:
+- bad practice ```var string = @"<script type=""text/javascript"">...</script>"; this.Header.Controls.Add(new LiteralControl("\r\n" + script));```
+- good practice
+  - put the js inside a seperate js file
+  - use C# to load up or inject dynmaic data in the header in a http call.